MA in Linguistic Theory & Typology

 The Master’s in Linguistic Theory & Typology (MALTT) offers training in theoretical frameworks for approaching descriptive and sociolinguistic data with a special focus on how grammatical features are distributed across the world’s languages.
 Emphasis is given to language modeling through computational and quantitative methods.
-As well as providing invaluable intellectual preparation for doctoral studies in linguistics, the MALTT program prepares students for careers in high-tech industry, text-based consultancies in law and medicine, and jobs in government agencies.
+In addition to providing invaluable intellectual preparation for doctoral studies in linguistics, the MALTT program prepares students for careers in high-tech industry, text-based consultancies in law and medicine, and jobs in government agencies.

 How to apply

 The application process is handled online through the University of Kentucky Graduate School at http://www.research.uky.edu/gs/ProspectiveStudents/Admission.html.

 Funding opportunities and graduate teaching assistantships are available to qualified students.

 - The MALTT degree emphasizes both linguistic theory, whose aim is to increase our knowledge about the fundamental nature of human language, and typology, the study of the domains of similarity among languages and the dimensions and degrees of their differences.